 No doubt about it: Having an active sponsorship program is a time-consuming part of managing a sports league.
 If you take the lead on finding sports sponsorship in Canada, you may find yourself doing research, filling out applications, and writing letters to companies and organizations.

-Although securing sponsors can take some legwork, the benefits for your league are many.
+Although securing sponsors can take some legwork, there can be big benefits for your league.
 You can gain the funds you need to evolve or expand your program.
 Depending on the scope of your program or league, this can mean adding more teams and/or competing at higher levels of play.

 You can also funnel sponsorship funds into essential costs--like coaching fees, memberships, or insurance.
 That way, you can help keep registration costs in check and ease the financial burden on families.

 Also, you can fund sponsorships and allow more kids to engage in a sport.
 For many families, league fees are a barrier, especially when combined with equipment expenses.
 Sponsorships let you help deserving kids play, regardless of their economic status.
 So make no doubt about it, landing a few sports sponsorshop companies can make a major impact on your program.

 Many companies offer community support and funding for non profit organizations.
 Often times, you'll find companies willing to sponsor sport teams in Canada are very giving.
 In fact, for some businesses, contributing to youth sports is part of their DNA.
 You can start your search for league sponsors by learning about these companies giving programs.